Helping Your Clients Develop an Effective Business Plan

 Help your small business clients reap the benefits by following these steps to develop an effective business plan.

-Dip into your client’s wisdom
+- Dip into your client’s wisdom

 No one knows your client’s business as well as he does.
 Encourage him to dream out loud and talk about goals, targets, and desired impact.
-Where does he want his business to be in 5 years?
+Where does he want his business to be in five years?

-Research, research, research
+- Research, research, research

-Spend time and effort on the executive summary
+- Spend time and effort on the executive summary

-Focus on impact and outcomes at least as much as on the method
+- Focus on impact and outcomes at least as much as on the method

 Business owners are often tempted to see their unique offering through the filter of their business processes.
 To them, a proprietary technology, a secret ingredient, or a 15-step assessment methodology is what makes their offering special and valuable.
 The reality is that the customers rarely care about how the business owner got the product or the service to come out the way it does.
 They are buying the end state: problem solved, hunger filled, pain relieved.
-Encourage them to spend at least as much time on impact and outcomes to customers as they do on their methodology.
+Encourage business owners to spend at least as much time on impact and outcomes to customers as they do on their methodology.

-Keep it brief
+- Keep it brief.

 Lengthier is not better.
 A 100-page business plan is not necessarily more effective or thorough than a 30-page one.
 Challenge your clients to eliminate sections that do not contribute to the impact of the document.

-Don’t underestimate competition!
+- Don’t underestimate competition!

 An honest look at competition is a critical component of a great business plan.
 Consider competitors’ strengths, study their decisions, and learn from them.
 Where does your client have a competitive advantage and how durable is it?

-Consider the marketing plan
+- Consider the marketing plan

-Remember that even the perfect business plan is wrong
+- Remember that even the perfect business plan is wrong

-In closing, the most important part of a business plan is how it translates into concrete actions.
+In closing, the most important part of a business plan is translating into concrete actions.
 The process of compiling a business plan encourages your small business owner clients to consider their priorities, resources, and alignment between the two.
 Living the business plan – in other words, putting resources, effort, and thought behind what is most important – is where the value of a great business plan shines.